08/forms/README.md

 Calls the iterator with the name and field object as arguments.
 Defaults to using forms.render.div as the iterator, which returns a HTML representation of the field label, error message and widget wrapped in a div.

-### Bound Field object

-_same as field object, but with a few extensions_

-#### Attributes

-* value - The raw value from the request data
-* data - The request data coerced to the correct format for this field
-* error - An error message if the field fails validation

 #### validate(callback)